 The yield from French farms would continue to be only little higher than the productivity of the farm lands of ancient Greece or of France in the 1200s.
 France's farms were producing about one eighth the per-acre harvests that would be produced at the end of the 20th century.
 In France one bushel of seed was producing only five or six bushels of grain.

-Louis had set the fashion at his court.
-Nobles at his court balls were expected to move with a grace that reflected their superiority over common people.
+Nobles at court balls were expected to move with a grace that reflected their superiority over common people.
 Dancing at court was frequent and dancing well was necessary for a nobleman if he were to rise or maintain his status.
 Those who were awkward went out of favor.
-Louis had taken the lead.
+Louis XIV (r 1643-1715) had taken the lead.
 He had invented ballet and was its first star, dancing as the ancient Greek sun god, Apollo.

-Louis was also tough and had taken his kingdom into numerous wars, which cost France economically and created hardship.
-In 1715, when Louis XIV died, much of France thanked God and expressed delight.
-But, of course, the monarchy lived on as before.
-The five-year-old great grandson of Louis, – a member of the Bourbon family – became Louis XV.
-The duke of Orleans ruled as regent for Louis XV for a number of years, while Louis demonstrated no exceptional abilities.
+In 1715, Louis XIV's five-year-old great grandson succeeded him and became Louis XV.
+The duke of Orleans ruled as regent for Louis XV while the young king demonstrated no exceptional abilities.
 Louis was taught that he was better than other boys – necessary instruction for someone who was to rule as God's appointed authority over the masses.

 Louis married in 1725, at the age of 15, and in the years ahead his wife, the queen, bore him seven children, while Louis, in the fashion of monarchs, was openly involved with several mistresses.
 He kept a private brothel of teenage girls, believing that if he repented at death his lifestyle would be a trifling matter.
 Also he was served by 2000 courtiers, whose main job was to keep him from becoming bored, and he bored easily – and lost his temper readily.

-Jeanne Pompadour tried modesty in an effort to win the acceptance of people around the king, while dislike for her remained because of her success and her bourgeois background.
-She kept King Louis amused with intimate parties and suppers and with outings to the theatre.
+Jeanne Pompadour tried modesty in an effort to win the acceptance of people around the king, while some disliked here because of her success and her bourgeois background.
+She kept the king amused with intimate parties and suppers and with outings to the theater.
 Madame Pompadour became known as a patron of the arts and literature.
-She had a huge library of thousands of books, and she patronized the writer Voltaire.
+She had a huge library of thousands of books, and she patronized the champion of the Enlightenment, Voltaire.

-In 1750, when Jeanne was 28 and Louis 40, their relationship became one of mere friendship, but with Jeanne Pompadour playing a larger role in running the affairs of state.
+In 1750, when Jeanne was 28 and Louis XV 40, their relationship became one of mere friendship but with Jeanne Pompadour playing a larger role in running the affairs of state.
 She demonstrated her power over the king by removing her enemies from office and bringing her friends into government.

-France's nobles, including wives and children, have been estimated at around 600,000 at mid-century, when the nation's population was around 22 million.
+France's nobles, including wives and children, have been estimated at around 600,000 in the mid-1700s, when the nation's population was around 22 million.
 Often, France's upper nobility sent a son into the upper clergy.
-Often they sent a son as an officer into the military (where the higher ranking officer positions were preserved for the upper nobility), the young men holding that it was an honor to serve the king and to die beneath his flag on the field of battle.
-And high positions in the king's civil service were also reserved for the upper nobility.
+Often they sent a son as an officer into the military, with the higher ranking officer positions preserved for the upper nobility.
+And members of the upper nobility had positions reserved for them in the king's civil service.
 High government officials were almost a closed cast and not necessarily bright.
 Promotion in the civil service often depended more on acquaintance at court than on merit.
 Middleclass men of talent in government were frustrated and resented the system that left them out.

 The nobility considered pursuit of commercial activity as demeaning.
 They looked with contempt upon concern with money, and they described concern over debts as living like a bourgeois.
-Nobles also tended to see marriage for affection as a bourgeois attitude.
-Some young noblemen married women from bourgeois families, happy to acquire the wealth that came with their wives.
-On the other hand, young men from bourgeois families who married women from noble families were often ridiculed for having married someone of pedigree but no money.
-And those daughters of the nobility that no one married were usually destined for a nunnery.
+Nobles also tended to see marriage for affection as a bourgeois attitude, but some young noblemen married women from bourgeois families, happy to acquire the wealth that came with their wives.
+Young men from bourgeois families who married women from noble families were often ridiculed for having married someone of pedigree but no money, and those daughters of the nobility that no one married were usually destined for a nunnery.

 By the second last half of the 1700s some men were gathering at coffeehouses, where in addition to drinking coffee they read newspapers and discussed ideas.
 There were also reading rooms that offered access to newspapers and periodicals.
 Art exhibitions were popular with the middle-class and aristocracy.
 Middle-class and aristocratic professionals formed societies that explored intellectual issues.
 Among at least a few aristocrats radical chic was on the rise.
-According to historian Dominic Lieven the idea was brewing that "rational men of goodwill must seek society's reform." that the aristocrat "should cultivate "the virtues of simplicity, kindness, rationality and hard work."
-(The Aristocracy of Europe, 1815-1914, pp 1-2.)
+According to historian Dominic Lieven the idea was brewing that "rational men of goodwill must seek society's reform," and that an aristocrat "should cultivate "the virtues of simplicity, kindness, rationality and hard work." note33

-There was In France, however, class tensions that no longer existed in England.
+Class tensions existed.
 The nobility enjoyed tax exemptions, and much of the tax burden was falling upon the peasants, who, with common townspeople, were siding with the bourgeoisie.
 And adding to the displeasure of the bourgeoisie and commoners was a lack of civil rights.
 The king could have anyone arrested without reason and imprison him as long as he wanted.
 The kingdom of King Louis XV had no uniform system of law.

 But it was not so much the king that the average French person feared.
-People across class lines revered their king.
+Common people were similar to people in other lands who viewed their king as a sort of father figure.
 When Louis XV returned to Paris his appearance delighted the crowds.
-But common folk easily lost their temper, as the riots of 1750 when the rumor had spread that children were being seized for transport to the Americas.
-The rumors described the police as in on the kidnappings, and violence of the mobs was directed against them.
+During the riots of 1750 it was the police against whom the mobs directed their violence.
+The riots were a response to the rumor that children were being seized for transport to the Americas and that the police were in on the kidnappings.

-Capital punishment was still seen as the solution to crime – a view held by Montesquieu.
-Many convicted of petty crimes were sentenced to death.
-And torture was still being used to draw confessions.
+Capital punishment was still seen as the solution to crime, and many convicted of petty crimes were sentenced to death.
+Torture was still being used to draw confessions.
 A common form of torture was pouring water slowly down a suspect's throat.
 Another was tying the suspects feet together and driving his knees apart with a wedge.
-Voltaire, a participant in the French Enlightenment, protested, claiming that torture should be used only when the safety of the state was at stake.
+Voltaire protested, claiming that torture should be used only when the safety of the state was at stake.

 The Catholic Church in France supported the idea that the king's power was derived from God – rather than the will of his subjects.
 The Church had grown in wealth and land, benefiting from tithes on harvests, parish fees, investments, their ownership of lands, donations and bequests.
 Church officiated over births, deaths and marriage.
-It charities were widespread.
+Its charities were widespread.
 And it controlled education in France, including universities.
-But its influence was declining – slowly.
-The Church tried to keep the nation on the right path.
-But newspapers could be secretly distributed and were not easily suppressed.
-Suppressing printers and the opinions of authors proved futile.
-The Church tried condemning the theater, and excommunicated leading actresses.
-But the theatre went on as before, high society and the court ignoring Church admonitions.
-And the Church remained displeased by their libertine attitudes.
+The Church was displeased with libertine attitudes while high society was ignoring Church admonitions and suppression of printed materials proved futile.
+The Church tried condemning the theater and it excommunicated leading actresses, but the theater went on as before.

-By mid-century in France, monasticism was on the decline, as was respect for the Church among intellectuals.
-The Church, meanwhile, had its own intellectuals, and they were absorbing some of the Enlightenment.
-Parish priests, living in modest circumstances, were highly respected in France – even by Voltaire – for their community work.
-And a few of these priests had grown skeptical of magic and claims of miracles.
+Parish priests, living in modest circumstances, were highly respected for their community work.
+With Catholic intellectuals absorbing aspects of the Enlightenment, a few of these priests had grown skeptical of magic and claims of miracles.
 Some of them were troubled by popular religious culture.
-One described parishioners as being more superstitious than devoted and that they appeared to be baptized idolaters.(note3) One attempted to abolish pilgrimages to a local spring, reputed to revive dead babies long enough to be properly baptized.
+One described parishioners as being more superstitious than devoted and that they appeared to be baptized idolaters.note34 One attempted to abolish pilgrimages to a local spring, reputed to revive dead babies long enough to be properly baptized.
 There was criticism of bonfire ceremonies during Lent, with young men jumping over fires so that crops would grow and they would be protected from illness.
-The efforts of the reformist priests went little rewarded.
-Caution was taken not to alienate the devout.
+The reformist priests had little success.
 Pilgrimages, processions and devotion to saints, images and relics remained, as did the view that an energetic ringing of church bells protected a village from hail and thunderstorms.

-Parish priests were displeased by the ambition, indifference and vanity of the upper clergy.
-The ecclesiastical nobility was living in opulence and putting on airs as great if not greater than the rest of France's upper nobility.
+Parish priests were displeased by the ambition, indifference and vanity of the upper clergy and by their putting on airs as great if not greater than the rest of France's upper nobility.
 France's lower clergy resented the authority over them by the higher clergy, and among them was an identity with commoners against the nobility in general.

 The Fruits of Revolution: Property Rights, Litigation, and French Agriculture, 1700-1860, by Jean-Laurent Rosenthal, 1992